xin1z/dotfiles/README.md

 ### For Each

-Here shows their functions and the way to have them worked in your machine.
+Here shows their functions and the way to have them worked on your machine.

 #### .zshrc